“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

 The fact has to be taken into account that each year the Christ Sun must be crucified in the world.
 The Sun has to live the entire drama of his life, passion, and death, to then resurrect in everything that is, in everything that has been, and shall be—that is to say, in all of creation.
 So, therefore, this is how all of us receive life from the Christ Sun.”

 …the Christ Sun, gives us life if we learn how to fulfill his commandments.” -Samael Aun Weor, Alchemical Symbolism of the Nativity of Christ

 “We Meditate on the Three-eyed reality Which permeates and nourishes all like a fragrance.
 May we be liberated from death for the sake of immortality Even as the cucumber is severed from bondage to the creeper.”

-- Sugandhim – Fragrance.
+-Sugandhim - Fragrance.
 A popular Christian metaphor for divinity is “light” – here it involves another sense.
-Just as a fragrance of a flower spreads around in all directions, the divine emanations permeate all the existence, while at the same time being that existence.
+Just as the fragrance of a flower diffuses in all directions, the divine emanations permeate all of existence while at the same time being that existence.

 How to learn the Mahamrityunjaya (and other complex mantras)

 -Find the version of the mantra which touches your heart